benmiller314/cdm2022spring/plans/lesson-08.md

 ## Homework for next time

-* Aiming for 11:59pm on Sunday, but definitely by Tuesday, **complete – at least for now – your audio narrative.** Your repository (on GitHub or in a Box folder shared to me) should include:
+* Aiming for 11:59pm on Sunday, but definitely by Tuesday, **complete – at least for now – your audio narrative.** Your repository (on GitHub, ideally, or in a Box/OneDrive folder shared to me) should include:
    - Your most up-to-date layered Audacity project file (.aup3)
    - A flattened, playable export (.mp3)
    - A series, now, of screenshots showing your Audacity project in progress.
 (Think about what moments are worth remembering as you go: where did you level up, or realize something, or get stuck?)